iYassr/oscp-journy/README.md

 - udp scan
   * empty packet is sent, no response? open, icmp packet unreachable response? closed. weird *
 - nmap tcp 65000 generated 4.5MB traffic, full subnet? around 1GB
+- netbios
+  * it shouldn't be used any more, it was used for DNS to resolve local names
+- SMTP VS IMAP & POP3
+  - SMTP > Push protocol ( Send mail), IMAP & POP3 > pull protocols

+- SNMP Community String
+  - more of an ID that is sent with every request